-2. Estimate of the use of mines in year 2013
+2. Estimate of the use of mines in year 2014

-In 2013, the amount of anti-personnel landmines that will be used (and consequently destroyed) will be based on the needs for testing of demining machines.
+In 2014, the amount of anti-personnel landmines that will be used (and consequently destroyed) will be based on the needs for testing of demining machines.
 Also, Demining battalion of the CAF conducts training exercises and in the process uses small amounts of APMs.
-Usually, that amounts to 70 - 100 pieces per year.